DS-Discovery/ds-discovery.github.io/course_description/timeline.md

 ## Workshops: 09/04/2020 - 12/10/2020
    > Once teams are finalized, students will be asked to complete a series of assignments, attend live working group sessions and dig into asynchronous workshop materials.
 These resources will culminate in a final presentation to be submitted for the end-of-semester Showcase event.
-We will be posting assignment submissions on this website so we can all be inspired by what other projects are up to!
+To access live zoom meetings, please visit our [bCourses site](https://bcourses.berkeley.edu/courses/1498320).

    > Workshop | Description | Workgroup Schedule | Worksheet Due
    :------------ | :------------- | :------------- | :-------------